AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 As soon as a constructor exist, an object cannot be created without calling one of the available constructors, omitting the self parameter.
-This call is made on the object creation, using the tagged / class type followed by 'Make and the constructor parameters.
+This call is made on the object creation, using the type followed by 'Make and the constructor parameters.
 When preceded by a `new` operator, it creates an object on the heap.
 E.g: